UIUC-ECE374B/su24/exams.md

 Besides the obvious "don't cheat" exam policies outlined in the [policies page](/policies/cheating) you should know about the following exam procedures:

-#### Exam Drop

-**Exam drop replaces conflict exams.** As per the grading policy, we have included one more exam than normal so that students can drop one exam grade each semester.
-This exam drop has the same purpose as the HW drop - to give students a buffer for those times when life gets in the way.
-Should you get sick or maybe have a moment of panic during one of the exams, you now have a drop so that one grade won't sink you.

-One critique of this policy is "what if you missed two exams?"
-I have taught this course more than 6+ times and I have yet to meet someone that missed two exams but had mastered the material.
-In the past three years that I have taught the course, every case of a student missing two or more exams is accompanied by the student performing in the bottom 10% of the exams they did take.
-This makes sense when you think about.
-Missing two exams is indicative of being absent for the majority of the semester which would in turn mean that the material was probably not mastered.

-However, I will make a deal with anyone that is still worried about this.
-If you miss two exams due to a *documented* emergency but score in the top 20th percentile on the other two exams, I will substitute the lower completed exam grade for one of the missed exams.
-Note: you must have documentation of the emergency circumstances that required you to miss the two exams.
-You can email me about the specific requirements for this documentation.

 #### Cheatsheet

 I've wrestled with the concept of cheatsheets a lot in past semesters.
 Ideally, what a cheatsheet is for is to help you memorize tedious equations or details that are easy to forget.
 However, I like to give exam questions that are very similar to the HWs/labs.
 In prior semesters, I noticed that cheat sheets didn't contain definitions/algorithms.
 Instead, they contained copied questions and solutions of HW/lab problems.
 Basically cheat sheets had become a "guess what Kani might put on the exam"-sheet.
 Worse, many, many people simply copied the cheatsheet solutions and were frustrated when they learned that those solutions didn't apply to the exam problems.
 This leaves me with two options: